Math Calculators

 • 3 children – \$\frac{1}{2}\$ pizza each

-The final sum will be:
+The total sum will be:

 1 + (1 + \$\frac{1}{2}\$) + 3 × (\$\frac{1}{2}\$) = 1 + \$1 \frac{1}{2}\$ + \$\frac{3}{2}\$

-To be able to calculate the sum above, we need to convert \$1 \frac{1}{2}\$ to an improper fraction.
-Following the steps of the algorithm above, we get:
+To calculate this sum, we first need to convert \$1 \frac{1}{2}\$ into an improper fraction.
+Following the steps from our algorithm above, we get:

 1. 2 × 1 = 2